manzugerald/gradProjects/TemperaturePrediction/README.md

-# Temperature Time Series Prediction
+# Temperature Time Series Prediction using Holt-Winters and ARIMA

 This project implements time series forecasting for temperature data using Holt-Winters and ARIMA models.
 The dataset spans from 1920 to 2025, with training, validation, and testing splits.